thiagontnx/SecurityBootcamp/detect/storage/objects/objects.rst

 Create Bucket
 =============

-A bucket is a repository within an object store that can have policies applied to it, such as versioning, WORM (Write Once, Read Many), etc. By default, a newly created bucket is a private resource to the creator.
-The creator of the bucket by default has read/write permissions, and can grant permissions to other users.
+A bucket is a repository within an object store that can have policies applied to it, such as versioning, and WORM (Write Once, Read Many).
+By default, a newly created bucket is a private resource to the creator.
+By default, the creator of the bucket has read/write permissions, and can grant permissions to other users.

 #.
 Within Prism Central, select :fa:`bars` **> Services > Objects**.